 Before diving into their differences, let’s understand what common and preferred stocks are and how they function in the financial world.

-The table below outlines all major distinctions between preferred stock vs common stock in detail:
+The table below outlines all major difference between common and preferred stock

 | Basis of Difference | Common Stock | Preferred Stock |